IharYakimush/comminity-data-odata-linq/README.md

 # Community.OData.Linq
-Use OData filter text query in linq expresson for any IQuerable without ASP.NET dependency
+Use OData filter text query in linq expresson for any IQuerable.
+Support web and desktop applications.

 # Sample
-Please check simple code below to get started:
+Please check samples below to get started:
 ### .NET Fiddle
 https://dotnetfiddle.net/7Ndwot
-### Code
+### Console app
 ```
     using System;
     using System.Linq;